boyac/boyac/README.md

 Last year, I joined Cathay SITE's of its new department.
 With 2 people we were able to bring over $155M in AUM to the Company and carring a heavy load for product design and actively manage a fund for the government.
 I'm currently under pay 200% due to the Company structural issue than people I'm working with.
 I was asked my gender, marital status while interviewing.
+I asked for a salary raise based on the past 2 year performance.
+However, I received comments as, the Company is providing you a learning oppertunity and your past experiences had nothing to do with research and investment.
+Thus, we can conclude you are now over pay.
+And as a female, you have a high risk to married and give birth within the next 15 years.
+The company don't want to take such risk.
+Thus, we are fair.
 However, those are the things I couldn't and won't be able to change.
 And I don't want to be under pay 200% in the coming year in 2021.
 Thus, I'm open to good oppertunies and relocation!
 I'm very confident I can generate more profits to your Company than you paid me.